dib-lab/2020-paper-sourmash-gather/manuscript.md

 **K-mer decomposition of a metagenome into constituent genomes.**
-A rank ordering by remaining containment for the first 36 genomes from the minimum metagenome cover of the `podar mock` synthetic metagenome [@shakya_podar], calculated using 700,000 genomes from GenBank.
+A rank ordering by remaining containment for the first 36 genomes from the minimum metagenome cover of the `podar mock` synthetic metagenome [@shakya_podar], calculated using 700,000 genomes from GenBank with scaled=2000, k=31.
 The Y axis is labeled with the NCBI-designated name of the genome.
 In the left plot, the X axis represents the estimated number of k-mers shared between each genome and the metagenome.
 The red circles indicate the number